BOYS AND GIRLS

 Must sit out next league game and counts as a “game ejection”.

-- 4 minor penalties = game misconduct (10 minutes) and must sit out the next league game.
+- Players that accumulate 4 minor penalties in one game = game misconduct (10 minutes) and must sit out the next league game.
 (Does not count as an ejection).

-- 2 major penalties = a game disqualification 15 minutes plus 10 minutes = 25 minutes
+- Players that accumulate 2 major penalties = a game disqualification 15 minutes plus 10 minutes = 25 minutes

 - All penalties and penalty minutes for all players must be listed on the hockey game sheet and recorded on the RIHCA website.
 Any player who attains 50/70 minutes in penalties must be reported to the RIIL office.